rake7h/suya/README.md

 ## Changelog

-- v1.0.0 - Commit all source codes to Github repo, added all documentation in the repo README.md, format, lint, build and publish with Github Actions CI/CD.
+- v1.0.0 - Commit all source codes, then I release v1.0.0 tag which triggered Github Actions workflows to format, lint, build and publish the library.

 ## Versioning